Ignition InterlockPennsylvania DUI Association

 How does it work?

-1. Rolling Retest Feature: In addition to passing a breath test to start the vehicle, at periodic times during the operation of the vehicle, the device will prompt the driver to provide a breath test to ensure that the driver is not under the influence of alcohol.
-From the time the device prompts the driver that a test is needed, the driver of the vehicle has six (6) minutes to actually administering the breath test.
+Rolling Retest Feature: In addition to passing a breath test to start the vehicle, at periodic times during the operation of the vehicle, the device will prompt the driver to provide a breath test to ensure that the driver is not under the influence of alcohol.
+From the time the device prompts the driver that a test is needed, the driver of the vehicle has six (6) minutes to provide a breath test.

 To prevent potential hazardous situations for the driver of a vehicle equipped with ignition interlock or for other motorist sharing the roadways, no ignition interlock device approved for use in Pennsylvania will automatically shut off the engine of the vehicle for the driver’s failure to respond to a rolling retest.